Monarda fistulosa: Taxonomy

 One authority states that Native Americans recognized four kinds of wild bergamot that had different odors (Wood, 1997).

 Conservation status in the United States

 It is listed as historical in Rhode Island.

-As a weed

-It is listed as weed in Nebraska.

 Uses

 Wild bergamot is considered a medicinal plant by many Native Americans.
 The Oneida call it "Number Six", in honor of it being "the sixth medicine given by the Creator"; other nations that use it include the Menominee, the Ojibwe, and the Winnebago (Ho-Chunk).
 It is used most commonly to treat colds, and is frequently made into a tea.
 Today, many families still use wild bergamot during the cold and flu season.
 The tea may be sweetened with honey, as it tends to be quite strong.

 The species of Monarda that may go under the common name "bee balm," including M. fistulosa, have a long history of use as a medicinal plant by Native Americans, including the Blackfoot.
 The Blackfoot recognized the plant's strong antiseptic action, and used poultices of the plant for skin infections and minor wounds.
 A tea made from the plant was also used to treat mouth and throat infections caused by dental caries and gingivitis.
 Bee balm is the natural source of the antiseptic thymol, the primary active ingredient in modern commercial mouthwash formulas.
 The Winnebago used a tea made from bee balm as a general stimulant.
 Bee balm was also used as a carminative herb by Native Americans to treat excessive flatulence.
 Leaves were eaten boiled with meat and a concoction of the plant was made into hair pomade.
 The herb is considered an active diaphoretic (sweat inducer).

 The essential oil of Monarda fistulosa was analyzed using mass spectrometry and arithmetical retention indices, and was found to contain p-cymene (32.5%), carvacrol (24.0%), thymol (12.6%), an aliphatic aldehyde (6.3%), the methyl ether of carvacrol (5.5%), α-pinene (3.5%), β-pinene (2.9%), sabinene hydrate (1.9%), α-terpinene (1.7%), citronellyl acetate (1.6%), and β-caryophyllene (1.1%).

 M. fistulosa distillate has been proposed as an antimicrobial agent in laboratory settings, specifically as an agent in artificial media used for growth of tachinid fly larvae.